limpyd/redis-limpyd-jobs/README.md

 A string (`InstanceHashField`) to store the string representation of the traceback of the originally raised exception (the worker may not have filled it)

 #### Error properties and methods

-There is only one property on the `Error` model:

 ##### `datetime`